freaghill/destroytheworld/README.md

-# destroytheworld
+# Destroy The World
-I wnat to build an app that effectively destroys the world!
+I want to build an app that effectively destroys the world!
+### This is a Heading!